Injuries: If you suffered one of the following injuries after receiving a hernia mesh, you may have a claim for compensation:

 In a notice sent out to surgical teams world-wide, Ethicon told physicians and hospital administrators that the company’s Flexible Composite Mesh line of hernia products had been linked to an increased rate of two severe complications:

 As Ethicon reports, the manufacturer’s decision, which has not been labeled a “recall” in the United States, was based on unpublished analyses of data from major hernia repair registries in Germany and Denmark.
 These studies, performed at the behest of Ethicon, found that patients with the Flexible Composite Mesh experienced hernia recurrence – and required invasive revision procedures – more frequently than patients in whom other mesh products had been used.
 Ethicon asked healthcare practitioners to “quarantine” their mesh products and send them back to Ethicon immediately.

 Where patients who have already received the mesh are concerned, Ethicon has provided few instructions.
 In fact, the company has been unable to provide surgeons with additional direction, because it cannot fully explain the product’s problem.
 Ethicon believes that the elevated rates of recurrence and reoperation may come down to a combination of factors, noting “product characteristics” as one possibility.
 In a series of recent product liability lawsuits, Physiomesh patients have taken up this thread, claiming the mesh is wholly defective in design.

-In fact, the litigation has grown so large that the federal court system has decided to consolidate the cases, sending them to a single federal court in New Hampshire.
+In fact, the litigation has grown so large that the federal court system, as in the case of Physiomesh, has decided to consolidate the cases, sending them to a single federal court in New Hampshire.
 In the State’s capital of Concord, current and future C-Qur lawsuits will pass through crucial pre-trial proceedings together as members of a Multi-District Litigation.